-Variable Name Explanation Truncate A Truncate function that reduces the size of the operator to a number of bytes.
+Variable Name A Truncate function that reduces the size of the operator to a number of Truncate bytes.
 In this case the last 4 bytes of the message hash function will be used as a message integrity check.
 PRF Psudo Random Function: This is the hashing function negotiated during the initial DTLS handshake.
-App Data The application layer of data to be miced.
-For example in an http request the entire http request would be the app data.
-Msg # The random message number sent in the last message after authentication (6 Bytes) added with the total transmissions since that time.
+The application layer of data to be miced.
+For example in an http request App Data the entire http request would be the app data.
+Msg # The random message number sent in the last message after authentication (6 Bytes)

+added with the total transmissions since that time.
 This Msg# is unique for downlinks and uplinks and starts with a random number sent after successful DTLS logon.
 For example the downlink message number could be 568 and the uplink message number could be 123.
 After one downlink the new downlink message number will be 569.
-Unlike TCP there is one set of message numbers for aircraft communications rather than by stream.
 The Message number rolls over to zero if it reaches it max.
 This message number is not to be confused with the Orange sequence number, if any.
-Data Length with Msg# The total length of the Application Data added to the current message (6 Bytes) number.
+Data Length with Msg# The total length of the Application Data added to the current message

+(6 Bytes) number.
 If the results is greater than max value.
 Subtract max value.
 This is effectively a check on the data integrity.
-Session Key This is the lower 32 bytes of the session key derived as per RFC 5246 Section (32 Bytes) 6.3.
-Both the gateway (server) and aircraft (Client) have a session or master key and compute the counter parties' key using the procedure recorded in the RFC.
+Session Key This is the lower 32 bytes of the session key derived as per RFC 5246 Section 6.3.
+Both the gateway (server) and aircraft (Client) have a session or master (32 Bytes) key and compute the counter parties' key using the procedure recorded in the RFC.
 This value is never transmitted making the PRF function difficult to duplicate by third parties.
 Key Length The total session key length in bytes.
 (4 Bytes)

-3.6.4 MIC Generation Function for AVLC.
+MIC Generation Function for AVLC.
+5.4.4